jmtomczak/intro_dgm/README.md

 2. `flows`: an example of a flow-based model, namely, RealNVP with coupling layers and permutation layers, and IDFs (Integer Discrete Flows).
 3. `vaes`: an example of a Variational Auto-Encoder using fully-connected layers and a standard Gaussian prior, and another example of various priors for VAEs.
 4. `hybrid_modeling`: an example of a hybrid model using fully-connected layers and IDFs.
+5. `neural_compression`: an example of applying deep generative modeling for image neural compression.

 # Citation